 Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Data Centric Security (DCS) is a key trend in secure networking.
-This white paper starts with an overview of DCS and shows the central role that NATO Data Confidentiality Labels, specified in STANAGs 4774 and 4778, are expected to play.
+This white paper starts with an overview of DCS and shows the central role that NATO Labelling, specified in STANAGs 4774 and 4778, are expected to play.

 Data Centric Security

-Data Centric Security (DCS) essentially means that access data is controlled by the data.
+Data Centric Security (DCS) essentially means that access to data is controlled by the data.
 It contrasts with Network Centric Security, where access to a network gives access to data.
-DCS is seen as vital protection for a modern secure network.
+DCS is seen as vital protection for a modern, secure network.
 The broad DCS concept is that access to every piece of data is controlled.
-DCS is expected to be used with mechanisms that strongly authenticate users and is a central part of Zero Trust Architecture (ZTA).
+More details on DCS are provided in the NATO “Data-Centric Security Reference Architecture”.

 Security Labels and DCS